jsperezsalazar2001/sockets-python/README.md

 ## Description 📄

-_This projects use sockets in python to stablish a communication between a server socket and a client socket._
-Sockets and the socket API are used to send messages across a network.
+_This projects use sockets in python to stablish a communication between a server socket and a client socket._\n Sockets and the socket API are used to send messages across a network.
 They provide a form of inter-process communication (IPC).
-The network can be a logical, local network to the computer, or one that’s physically connected to an external network, with its own connections to other networks.
+The network can be a logical, local network to the computer, or one that’s physically connected to an external network, with its own connections to other networks.\n

 ## Messages vocabulary 📖

 ### Commands description ℹ️

-**help:** Use it to _get information about commands._
-**code_r: ** Use it to _get information about response code meaning._
+**help:** Use it to _get information about commands._\n **code_r: ** Use it to _get information about response code meaning._
 **quit: ** Use it to _close client connection._
 **delete_b: ** Use it to _delete a bucket with the defined name._